 Your energy level?
 Energy.
 Energy.
 Your beginning to remember what that was.
 It's what your grandkids have so much of isn't it?
 That's what they have that makes them bounce off the walls and run around and around all day long, right?

 Yeah, you think you used to have some of that stuff; actually, a lot of that stuff, just like your grandkids do now, but that was a long time ago!
-Today you don’t have a lot of memory, much less a lot of energy!
+Today you do not have a lot of memory, much less a lot of energy!

 Let's be real.
 You're a senior and you have to take it more slowly while realizing your needs differ greatly from those young chicks and bucks.
 Is there anything out there that will benefit you?